Colorado now has two memorials dedicated to mass shootings

 But, for the hundreds of then-strangers bound together by a tragedy inside of an Aurora movie theater during the early morning hours of July 20, 2012, it remains a defining event … and it’s one they want to community to never forget.

-It has taken years, but on Friday, the 7/20 Memorial outside the Aurora Municipal Center will finally be dedicated.
+It has taken years, but on Friday, the 7/20 Memorial outside the Aurora Municipal Center has finally been dedicated.
 This community garden is filled with 83 cranes in honor of the 70 people injured and 13 killed (one of them, an unborn child) in the senseless attack.

 “There’s heart in every single inch of this piece,” said Heather Dearman, the vice chair of the 7/20 Memorial Foundation.
 Her cousin Ashley Moser was paralyzed in the shooting.
 Moser’s unborn child and 6-year-old daughter Veronica Moser-Sullivan were killed that night.